Alexander Tsiaras: 1990s

 By the 1990s, Tsiaras’ work had gotten him noticed by many media groups, which led to appearances and contributions to various books, magazine covers, and CD-ROMs.
 One publication of Life magazine dedicated the entire issue to Tsiaras’ visualization of the human body, which was unprecedented for the magazine since they had never before focused on only a single contributor for an issue.

 Despite having never formally completed any higher-level education, he was approached by Yale School of Medicine, Department of Surgery, with an offer to become an adjunct professor.
 Working with Yale, he received funding from NASA to write algorithms for virtual surgery so that astronauts could be surgically treated in robotics pods during deep space flights.
 As Tsiaras explained, "...if you're on your way to Mars and when passing by the moon you get an appendicitis attack, you're going to have to be cut".

 Beginning in 1988 as Anatomical Travelogue, Tsiaras remolded the company into the more user-friendly TheVisualMD in 1997.
 A media and technology company based in New York, TheVisualMD was dedicated to writing advanced software that scans the body from the molecular to the larger anatomies, from conception to advanced age.
-Richard Saul Wurman, founder of the TED Conferences, described TheVisualMD as "...the perfect marriage of the National Institutes of Health (NIH) and Pixar."

-StoryMD

-In 2017, Tsiaras launched a new personalized health platform, StoryMD.
-This single, unified platform translates user health and wellness data into visualizations, allowing users to understand, track, and share health details.

-StoryMD has collated one of the world's most complete digital repositories of medical knowledge.
-The encyclopedic domain boasts over 5,000 health and wellness topics and 35,000 articles, delivered in a highly accessible format that emphasizes relevance to the user.
-All the information therein has been vetted by authoritative and reliable open sources including the Centers for Disease Control, the National Institutes of Health, and the Food and Drug Administration.

-Augmenting this library is a multimedia trove encompassing over 50,000 videos and 75,000 images and interactive tools that detail scientific intricacies.

-HealthJournals and the user experience

-StoryMD bridges the divide between the complexities of medical science and the lay public by using a multimedia format that incorporates information written in digestible language.

-The platform organizes health topics into over 3,500 HealthJournals, each containing illustrated, information-rich stories on a litany of topics related to conditions, pathologies, treatments, anatomy, and nutrition.
-There are also HealthJournals covering prevention, insights into interactive biomarkers of risk and strategies to stave off disease, and user-friendly information on a wide range of medications.

-GENESIS suite

-A cornerstone of StoryMD's offerings is the GENESIS suite, a 300+ HealthJournal collection that provides prospective, expectant, and new parents a better way to understand and manage every aspect of fertility and pregnancy.

-Personal

-Tsiaras lives with his wife, son, and dog Kookla in New York City and in rural Pennsylvania.